parsokev/graph_repo/README.md

 To build this project using the provided Makefile, please ensure you have:

 - C++14 (or newer)

+NOTE: Project-involved implementation and interaction is primarily conducted through use of Bash.
+The provided shell script and commands listed below require Bash in order to perform as intended.

 # Building the Program Utilizing CMake
 After cloning this repository in your preferred text editor, enter the command into the terminal: